dashabushik1/Selenium-WebDriver-TestNG-Framework/README.md

 #### **Task 1**

 ****
-Check the main functionality of the login (the ability to log in) in the Book Store Application web application - https://demoqa.com/books .
+Check the main functionality of the login (the ability to log in) in the model.Book Store Application web application - https://demoqa.com/books .
 It is possible to create a user directly for the test using an existing application API.

 #### **Task 2**

 ****
-Check that the list of books on the Book Store page matches the list of books from the response API.
+Check that the list of books on the model.Book Store page matches the list of books from the response API.
 To solve the problem, use the existing list of books that is presented in the appendix (https://demoqa.com/books ).
 Compare books by name (Title).